 Jonah said, “It’s definitely been an adjustment.
 Wouldn’t call it a life-altering, world-is-over adjustment, though.”
 He added, “We are more tech-savvy.
 It hasn’t been that bad.
 I’ve been playing more video games with friends, and I have a Zoom birthday party coming up.
 I’m lucky to live in such a great community and have a nice home to quarantine in.
 There are others in more dire circumstances.
 Knowing no one is immune to this virus makes it easier to do what we have to do.
 It’s annoying that you can’t leave the house, but we have to work together.
 We’re all fighting the same enemy.”

-Everyone has downloaded Zoom for work-at-home meetings and remote social gatherings.
+Everyone has downloaded Zoom for work-at-home meetings, virtual events, and remote social gatherings.
 Millennials are doing virtual happy hours, too.
 They’re at home on group Facetime, each with a drink in hand.
 Also, they’re capitalizing on Netflix Party, “an app that lets you watch Netflix shows simultaneously with friends and connect everyone in a group chat to discuss what you just watched.”

 Seems like they got this.
 Being connected remotely has been a regular part of their lives.
 This group has always been well-prepared for social distancing.
 Likely, Baby Boomers are the ones feeling the quarantine effects.
 They didn’t grow up with Facetime, Instagram, Snapchat, or Venmo.
 They socialize in-person and pay with cash or card.
 A totally virtual existence for anyone born before 1970 is much more of a challenge.
 However, there is one thing that Baby Boomers and Millennials share: a passion for ordering online and home delivery.
 With the money Millennials are saving on restaurants, sporting events, bars and concerts, they are ensuring Amazon Prime is here to stay.